L3 Under Pressure

 How long does it take a Welder to buy a home in Calgary?

-Based on 2026 market data, a Welder earning approximately $66K/year needs around 9 yr 8 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Welder earning approximately $66K/year needs around 9 yr 8 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Welder spend on rent in Calgary?

-At current market rents, a Welder in Calgary spends approximately 34.5% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Welder in Calgary spends approximately 34.5% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Calgary is slightly above the guideline.
 Manageable, but leaves limited room for savings.

 Is Calgary a good city for Welders to immigrate to?

-Do Welders need a Canadian licence to work in Calgary?
+Do Welders need a local licence to work in Calgary?

 LAKıVE